-Here is another scenario, and one that is very probable, based on my experience:

-Scenario 2: Unfortunately your tenants (who thus far have been great) were already considering moving to a different neighborhood but were undecided.
+Here is another scenario, and one that is very probable, based on my experience: Scenario 2: Unfortunately your tenants (who thus far have been great) were already considering moving to a different neighborhood but were undecided.
 When they receive notification of a rent increase, it is the deciding factor for them to pack their bags and take off.
 Not because you, the owner, picked an unfair price, but rather because they have appealing options elsewhere of which you were simply not aware.
 In their minds, if you had not raised the rent, they would have stayed.

 So the tenant gives their 30 day notice, and hopefully the move-out goes smoothly.
 After their departure, it is time for some routine turnover maintenance that would not have been necessary had they stayed.
-As they are wear-and-tear based repairs, you will be paying for this, not the departed residents: a touch-up paint job that is due, replacing carpet in one of the bedrooms because it is time, the bathroom cabinets that you decide to replace in order to improve showings, etc. etc. etc. After the tenant has left, you are \$2,000 in for repairs, and the unit has been sitting for 2 weeks (\$1,000 of rent loss) during the repairs.8 weeks after the repairs have been completed (another \$1,000 of rent loss).
+As they are wear-and-tear based repairs, you will be paying for this, not the departed residents: a touch-up paint job that is due, replacing carpet in one of the bedrooms because it is time, the bathroom cabinets that you decide to replace in order to improve showings, etc. etc. etc. After the tenant has left, you are \$2,000 in for repairs, and the unit has been sitting for 2 weeks (\$1,000 of rent loss) during the repairs.

+Now that the repairs have been completed, showings pick up.
+Let's be optimistic and say that you or the Management Company that you hired finds a tenant who signs the lease two weeks after the repairs have been completed (another \$1,000 of rent loss).
 You have agreed with the tenant that they will move in 2 weeks after the lease is signed (another \$1,000 in rent loss).
 Let's suppose you are also paying the management company 50% of one month's rent to find the new tenant.
 At the new rent, which is now \$2,100 per month, this fee comes out to \$1,050.